Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: The Happel functor and a homologically well-graded IG-algebra

 Since $\widetilde{M}$ belongs to $\sfD^{\mrb}(\mod \Lambda)$, we conclude that $\Hom_{\Lambda}(C, M[n]) = 0$ for $|n| \gg 0$.
 This finishes the proof of the claim.

-It follows from Theorem \ref{main theorem 2} that $C$ is cotilting.
-Therefore by Lemma \ref{compatibility of dualities}, the opposite version of $\varpi$ is also equivalence.
+It follows from Theorem \ref{main theorem 2} and Theorem \ref{main theorem} that $C$ is a cotilting bimodule over $\Lambda$.
+Therefore by Lemma \ref{compatibility of dualities}, the Happel functor associated to $A^{\op}$ is also an equivalence.
 Thus, we can apply the claim to $A^{\op}$ and deduce that $\Lambda^{\op}$ satisfies the condition (IF).
 Thus by Lemma \ref{lemma: finite local dimension}, $\Lambda$ satisfies the condition (F).

 The implication (4) $\Rightarrow$ (1) follows from Proposition \ref{tilting condition (F) proposition}.
-Finally if we assume that the condition (1) is satisfied, then we already know that $\varpi(T)$ is a tilting object in $\grSing A$.
+Finally if we assume that the condition (1) is satisfied, then we already know that $\varpi(\Lambda)$ is a tilting object in $\grSing A$.
 This prove the implication (1) $\Rightarrow$ (4). \end{proof}